mo-vi/unity-solid/README.md

 (Assets/SOLID/DependencyInversion)

 Attempt to not rely on low-level implementations and abstract functionality at high-level.
-In this example the movement is considered generic making it usable for players and AI.
+In this example the movement is considered generic making it usable for both players and AI.
 At the same time an interface handles the input values (used by both controllers).